Himangshu205/CBTC-2/README.md

-# Portfolio Website(NO Functionality)
+# MY Portfolio WEBSITE(NO Functionality)
-This is project where I use very basic tech to make a very beginner friendly portfolio website
+This is project where I use very basic tech to make a very beginner friendly portfolio website.
+---